Vittal-Shindhe2001/job_portal_server/README.md

 *    Job application and management
 *    Employer and applicant dashboard
 *   Search functionality with filters
+* Nodemailer for sending mail response to user.

 ## Prerequisites
 Before you begin, ensure you have met the following requirements: